rust-lang/this-week-in-rust/README.md

 ## Link style guidelines:

+The link text should be the same as the page's title.
+If the title seems to need additional context (for example, if the title is "What's New" and should have the project name added), please ask in the PR comments.

 Links should use the most canonical form.
 For example, if `example.tech` redirects to `www.example.com`, then the latter is preferred.

 Links should not contain unnecessary tracking parameters, e.g. `utm_source`, `utm_campaign`.